TCattd/HTMX-API-WP/README.md

 ### REST Endpoint

 The plugin will perform basic sanitization of calls to the new REST endpoint, `wp-htmx`, to avoid security issues, like a directory traversal attack.
-Also it will limit you so you can't use it to access any file outside the `templates-htmx` folder inside your own theme.
+Also it will limit you so you can't use it to access any file outside the `htmx-templates` folder inside your own theme.

 The params and their values passed to the endpoint, vía GET or POST, will be sanitized with `sanitize_key()` and `sanitize_text_field()` respectively.